SFTtech/ceph-mount/README.md

 CephFS Standalone Mount Tool
 ============================

-Standalone pure python implementation of the `mount.ceph` functionality.
+Standalone pure Python implementation of the `mount.ceph` functionality.
+With this script you can mount Ceph with systemd mount units without installing Ceph.

 It can upload the secret key into the kernel keyring and mount your CephFS.
-This is usually done by `mount.ceph`, which is part of the Ceph packages.
+This is usually done by the C++ `mount.ceph`, which is part of the Ceph packages.

-TODO: add a replacement `mount.ceph` tool (also in python) that can be installed to `/sbin/mount.ceph`.

 License: GPL version 3 (or any later version)